-But for every new face we get through our chapel doors there are hundreds of conversations with people that do not feel like church (as they understand it) is for them.
+For every new face we get through our chapel doors there are hundreds of conversations with people that “do not feel like church (as they understand it) is for them”.

 I can of course understand why they feel like this, it was not so long ago that I would have agreed with them!

-2. Nobody wants to miss out on a ‘lie in’ to spend a Sunday morning in a big, cold building surrounded by lots of strangers, eager to earn moral brownie points.
+2. Nobody wants to miss out on a morning in bed to spend a Sunday morning in a big, cold building surrounded by lots of strangers, eager to earn moral brownie points.

 3. People believe church is not child friendly and that the parking is a nightmare.

 4. They have no time for church on a Sunday morning, the in-laws are over for dinner and they have spuds to peel!!!

 I of course disagree profoundly with this perception of what church is.
 But I do accept that this is the view of many in our post-Christian Valley.